 “What is CHIP Medicaid in California?” is a question often asked by those seeking low-cost health care for their children.
 The Children’s Health Insurance Program (CHIP) was created in 1997 as a way to help more low-income children have access to affordable health care.
 CA CHIP is for children 18 years of age or younger whose families do not meet Medicaid enrollment criteria for income.
 If a family does not have Medicaid eligibility children in that family can still apply for CHIP benefits.
 Medicaid for children, Medicaid for adults and CHIP are all part of the Medi-Cal program in California.
 Many prospective applicants ask “Is CHIP considered Medicaid?” when looking into CHIP, because of these close relationships among the programs.
 Find answers to these questions and learn what is covered by CHIP Medicaid in California by reading the rest of this page.

-California Children’s Health Insurance Program Overview
+What is the California Children’s Health Insurance Program?

 California CHIP is designed for Medicaid ineligible children who still need help obtaining affordable health insurance.
 CHIP is not a private insurance or entitlement program, but rather a form of government assistance.
 The CA Children’s Medicaid program is for children from low-income families that exceed the maximum income requirements for Medicaid.
 CHIP eligible children will come from families with higher incomes than those on Medicaid.
 Both programs require recipients to use in-network medical providers and professionals.
 Enrollees who do receive out-of-network services may not receive coverage by the CHIP or Medicaid program for those services.
 CHIP and Medicaid enrollment is handled differently in each state.